friends-library-dev/native/readme.md

 - `<cmd>-3` to go to actual size
 - `<cmd>-s` to save screenshot
 - repeat with `run ios:en -- --simulator="iPhone 8 Plus"` to get 5.5" screenshots
+- for iPad, use `run ipad:large` to get both sets of screenshots

 ### Make new build for TestFlight